Lower Bounds on Learning Pauli Channels with Individual Measurements: Introduction

 In spite of their impressive progress over the last few years~\cite{Arute2019,Zhong2020,Scholl2021,Ebadi2021}, the scaling and effective employment of quantum technologies still face many challenges.
 One of the most significant ones is how to tame the noise affecting such devices.
 For that, more effective tools are required to characterize and learn noisy quantum channels~\cite{Eisert2020}.
 As the number of parameters required to describe a quantum channel scales exponentially in the size of the device, it is challenging to learn the noise beyond a few qubits.

 A class of quantum channels that deserves particular attention is that of Pauli channels~\cite[Sec.
 4.1.2]{watrous2018theory}.
-The reasons for that are manifold.
-First, Pauli channels provide a simple and effective model of incoherent noise, admitting a representation in terms of a probability distribution corresponding to different Pauli errors and inheriting the rich structure of the Pauli matrices.
-Second, they are a physically relevant noise model and the noise affecting a device can always be mapped into a Pauli channel by using randomized compiling~\cite{wallman2016noise} techniques without incurring a loss in fidelity.
-These properties make the problem of Pauli tomography, i.e. learning a Pauli channel, particularly relevant.
-Finally, Pauli channel tomography is also known to be a problem for which quantum resources provide an advantage \cite{chen2022quantum}.
+In fact, the set of Pauli channels provides a simple and effective model of incoherent noise, admitting a representation in terms of a probability distribution corresponding to different Pauli errors and inheriting the rich structure of the Pauli matrices.
+In addition, it defines a physically relevant noise model (see e.g., \cite{harper2020efficient}) and the noise affecting a device can always be mapped into a Pauli channel by using randomized compiling~\cite{wallman2016noise} techniques without incurring a loss in fidelity.
+These properties make the problem of Pauli tomography, i.e., learning a Pauli channel, particularly relevant.

-Furthermore, reliable protocols to learn quantum channels face the additional hurdle that there might be errors both in the initial state preparation and measurements (SPAM errors).
-Thus, it is desirable to design protocols that are robust to such errors.
-And, of course, practical protocols should not rely on the preparation of complex states or measurements.
-A popular and widely used protocol to learn Pauli channels that fulfills these desiderata is that of randomized benchmarking and its variations~\cite{flammia2020efficient,magesan2012characterizing,francca2018approximate,helsen2022general,helsen2019new}.
-Finally, Pauli noise model reflects experiments that are actually done in practice (see e.g., \cite{harper2020efficient} which includes an experimental implementation).
-It is thus natural to ask to what extent it is optimal or whether we could hope for better protocols to learn Pauli noise.